crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 no Big East teams there yet.
 Indianapolis is already full, so they'll make the trip north for the first round.

+**15. West Virginia - East (Buffalo)**

+Wow, this is much easier than in previous years.

+With three strong west coast teams filling up slots out west, there are more natural slots are available for teams closer to the Atlantic Ocean than normal.
+The Mountaineers benefit by getting their first choice for the pod and regional site, which is unusual for the 15th overall seed.

 <a name='latest'></a>
 *Reload for the latest updates*